 Central to such “faith” is conscience, which does not pertain merely to the flesh but to the spirit, being that part of us that survives physical death.
 Unlike the body and brain, it was not procreated from our parents, ultimately from fallen Adam, for that part of man which is spiritual and eternal could never be derived from sperm and ovaries.
 As creationists rightly understand the spirit is directly planted by God at birth (Eccles12:7).
 The conscience, the promptings of which are of course processed through the brain, is a spiritual faculty.
 It has been universally provided but is not utilized by all.
 Paul when referring to certain false teachers speaks of them as having their consciences seared with a hot iron (1Tim4:2).
 The Greek word Paul uses is interesting: Kautériazó (G2743) from which we derive the word cauterize.
 It is as if the spiritual nerve endings of the conscience have been numbed such that the faculty no longer functions.
 If you research the internet you will see that this lack of a functioning conscience is sometimes evidenced in such people’s brain structure**.
 Such, I say, are the children of the devil and they have been defined in Scripture: “By this the children of God and the children of the devil may be distinguished: anyone who does not practice what is right is not of God, neither is he who does not love his fellow man” (1Jn3:10 cf. v12).
 Being God’s law written on the heart (Rom2:15), the conscience is ultimately concerned with how our actions impinge upon others.
 For as Paul affirmed in the previous chapter “loving one’s neighbor” is the summary and purpose of God’s Law, whether it be written on stone, parchment or the fleshly tablets of the heart (Rom13:9 cf. Jer31:33).

 Such aspects of natural law determine what one is and where one is heading; the religious aspects that the Bible primarily focuses on concerns the preparation of the people of God: His elect who shall become the Consort for His Son (cf. Rev19:7-8).
-Another mystery necessary to appreciate God’s munificent purposes for humanity as set out in “The Little Book of Providence” (free PDF HERE)
+The conscience as an object of faith is another mystery necessary to appreciate God’s munificent purposes for humanity as set out in “The Little Book of Providence” (free PDF HERE)

 ** The “lateral frontal pole prefrontal cortex” responsible for the processing of moral decisions and empathetic responses.
 Amongst mammals, only humans possess this feature which is not the conscience itself (for that is spirit) but the area of the brain in which its promptings are processed.
 For a few there is little to process and it is an area of the brain that has been found to be clearly and visually underdeveloped in the case of certain psychopaths that have been studied.
 [Caveat: not all psychopaths are criminals – au contraire: 2Cor11:13-14]